boegel/easybuild-wiki/Conference-calls.md

 The conference calls are planned well ahead (see below), and are held **bi-weekly** (i.e., every other week).

-The intention is to keep the calls **focused** and **fast-paced**, which is reflected in the fact that the **duration will be limited to 30 minutes**, and that the main **agenda points** will be available before the start of the meeting, with a small slot reserved for open questions/suggestions.
+The intention is to keep the calls **focused** and **fast-paced**, which is reflected in the fact that the **duration will be limited to 30 minutes**.
+The main **agenda points** will be available before the start of the meeting, with a small slot reserved for open questions/suggestions.

 ### Practical